 Figure 1-4.
 Pharmacy information in the patient widget.

 Prescription benefit information is obtained from SureScripts and payer claims data.
-If a client has multiple plans, select the correct benefit plan by clicking on the drop down arrow within prescription benefit.
-A client's prescription benefit information allows DrFirst to alert users on medications that are on or off formulary and offer on-formulary alternatives when applicable.
+If a patient has multiple plans, select the correct benefit plan by clicking on the drop down arrow within prescription benefit.
+A patient's prescription benefit information allows DrFirst to alert users on medications that are on or off formulary and offer on-formulary alternatives when applicable.

 Figure 1-5.
 Prescription benefit.